 Rules & Protesting

 While these rules cover most situations, racing is complex and nuanced.
-Inevitably situations will occur that are not covered by the rules, or which breach the spirit of the rule and/or league.
+Inevitably situations will occur that are not covered by the rules, or that breach the spirit of the rule and/or league.
 In these circumstances, the stewards reserve the right to stray from the letter of the rules as written.

 - Drivers must read and understand these rules.

-- An incident is defined as any driver who causes another racer to: spin, or go four wheels off-track, or suffer mechanical issues requiring an immediate pit stop, or lose one or more positions due to contact, or get a 4x during the pace lap.
-Some incidents are avoidable, or intentional, or the result of hard racing.
+- An incident is defined as any driver who causes another racer to spin, or go four wheels off-track, or suffer mechanical issues requiring an immediate pit stop, or lose one or more positions due to contact, or get a 4x during the pace lap.
+Some incidents are avoidable, intentional, or the result of hard racing.
 The stewards will make that determination.

 - Drivers using threatening, insulting, racist, sexist, or other abusive language, in spoken or written format, will face penalties up to and including removal from the league.

 - No retaliation at any time.
 We shouldn’t even have to say this.

 - Drive the pace car speed to the green flag.
 Don’t leave big gaps to the car ahead of you.

 - You must stay in your line until the green flag drops.